hmrodrigues99/PHENO_Docs/docs/source/index.rst

 Getting Started
 ---------------

+| To submit metadata in **PHENO**, users are required beforehand to deposit the actual phenotypic data (e.g., tables, images) in another data holder of choice, for example:

+1. Dataverse* (preferred)
+2. Google Drive
+3. Microsoft OneDrive
+4. Other alternative/specialized data repositories

+| \*Dataverse is a specialized database for agnostic scientific data.
+For portuguese users, learn here on :ref:`how to submit your data in DMPortal<dataverse>`, the portuguese instance of Dataverse.

 | To use PHENO for the first time, please check the :ref:`Getting started with PHENO <start>` section.
-| To get acquainted with the FAIR and MIAPPE standards, or terms such as BrAPI or FAIDARE, feel free to check the :ref:`References <references>` section.
+| To get acquainted with the FAIR and MIAPPE standards, or terms such as **BrAPI** or **FAIDARE**, feel free to check the :ref:`References <references>` section.

 PHENO Database Structure
 ------------------------